Lie groups of Poisson diffeomorphisms

 If the relation groupoid $\operatorname{Rel}(\FF)$ is embedded in $M\times M$, then $\Fol(M, \pi)$ is embedded in $\Diff(M, \pi)$. \end{theorem} Note that the relation groupoid $\operatorname{Rel}(\FF)$ is embedded in $M\times M$ when every symplectic leaf of $(M,\pi)$ is embedded.

 Let $(M, \pi)$ be a Poisson manifold of cosymplectic type, and choose a cosymplectic structure $(\alpha_1, \dots, \alpha_k, \omega)$ inducing $\pi$.
-To obtain charts of $\Diff(M, \pi)$ adapted to $\Fol(M, \pi)$, it is crucial to keep track of the one-forms that are part of the cosymplectic structure in the linearization of the pair Poisson groupoid $(M\times M, \lar{\pi}-\rar{\pi})$ (which is not part of Theorem \ref{thm:cosymplecticpairgroupoidlinearizable}), because of the following observation.
+To obtain charts of $\Diff(M, \pi)$ adapted to $\Fol(M, \pi)$, it is crucial to keep track of the one-forms that are part of the cosymplectic structure in the linearization of the pair Poisson groupoid $(M\times M, \lar{\pi}-\rar{\pi})$ (this information is lost in the proof of Theorem \ref{thm:cosymplecticpairgroupoidlinearizable}), because of the following observation.

 \begin{lemma} Suppose that $M$ is connected.
 Let $\alpha_1, \dots, \alpha_k$ be everywhere independent closed one-forms on $M$ and set $\FF=\cap_i \ker \alpha_i$.
 The relation groupoid $\operatorname{Rel}(\FF)$ is the leaf of the foliation $\cap_{i}\ker(\rar{\alpha_i}-\lar{\alpha_i})$ on $M\times M$ through the diagonal. \end{lemma}